-The basic premise behind the Brilliant Earth movement is that they sell diamonds that are beyond conflict-free.
-Kudos to that, because I don't know anybody who wants their diamond engagement ring to fund conflict.
-With that in mind, Brilliant Earth guarantees their diamonds:
+The basic premise behind Brilliant Earth is that they sell ethical diamonds that are beyond conflict-free.
+Kudos to that.
+That's good because I don't know anybody who wants their diamond engagement ring to fund conflict.
+With that in mind, they guarantee their diamonds:

 According to Brilliant Earth, they exclude many countries that participate in the Kimberley Process.
-For example, Brilliant Earth pointed out that they don't sell diamonds from Zimbabwe.
+For example, they make it a point to say that they don't sell diamonds from Zimbabwe.
 According to this excerpt from their email correspondence that is "because they do not meet our standards for ethical sourcing."

 As a matter of fact, I like the ability to search for diamonds using the origin of rough as a deciding factor.
 At the present time, Brilliant Earth is currently offering conflict-free diamonds mined in the following countries: